 Resources available for the research

-The proposed research is based on interdisciplinary collaboration of experts in the fields of ultrasound in obstetrics, hormones and human development.
+The proposed research is based on an interdisciplinary collaboration of experts in the fields of ultrasound in obstetrics, hormones, and human development.
 Prof. Zeev Weiner, MD (Director of the Ultrasound in Obstetrics and Gynecology, Rambam Health Care Campus), is one of the leading specialists in prenatal diagnosis… and .. researcher in….
 Dr. Maya Steinberg, MD…..
 Dr. Efrat Barel, PhD, is a faculty member at the Department of Behavioral Sciences of the Emek Yezreel Academic College, and the member of the Psychobiology Laboratory at the Yezreel Valley Academic College.
-Dr. Barel is a developmental psychologist and has extensive background in cognitive and emotion development and its relation to hormonal status throughout the life span.
+Dr. Barel is a developmental psychologist and has extensive background in cognitive and emotion development and its relation to hormonal status throughout the lifecycle.

 The study will be conducted at the Rambam Health Care Campus.
-The laboratory staff of Rambam will carry out the hormonal measures in the amniotic fluid.
+The laboratory staff of Rambam will carry out the measurement of hormone levels in the amniotic fluid.
 The laboratory is equipped with…..
-The Ultrasound in Obstetrics and Gynecology staff will carry out the CC and brain volume measures in the fetal ultrasound…the department is equipped with….
-A psychology graduate student will take part in data collection of cognitive, emotion, and autistic trait measures at childhood.
-An undergraduate student will also take part in recruitment of pregnant women in prior of the amniotic fluid test.
+The Ultrasound in Obstetrics and Gynecology staff will perform the CC and brain volume measurements during fetal ultrasound tests…the department is equipped with….
+A graduate psychology student will take part in data collection of cognitive, emotion, and autistic trait measurements at childhood.
+An undergraduate student will also take part in recruitment of pregnant women that have not yet completed amniotic fluid testing.
 Statistical advisory and computer support are provided by the college.

 Bibliography